JohnGoldsmith/dotnetrdf-wiki/UserGuide-Updating-With-SPARQL.md

 ### Sending Updates to Remote Endpoints

 Just like SPARQL Queries you may wish to send SPARQL Updates to remote servers.
-To do this we provide the ##SparqlRemoteUpdateEndpoint## class, it provides an //Update(String sparqlUpdate)// method which is used to send an update to the remote endpoint plus various methods and properties associated with configuring credentials and proxies for the request.
+To do this we provide the ##SparqlRemoteUpdateEndpoint## class, it provides an `Update(String sparqlUpdate)` method which is used to send an update to the remote endpoint plus various methods and properties associated with configuring credentials and proxies for the request.

 ```csharp